slamice/wri/hipsters/chapter2.md

 "Not that long, like half an hour.
 Thought I would check it out."

 "Ch-check-ch-check-ch-cheking it out!"
 She tried to yell over the bad dance style.
-Most of the moves were just people walking badly.
+Most of the moves around us were just people walking badly.

 What was popular possibly eons ago started to play again.
 We danced a few jigs and tried to steal a few dance moves from our surroundings, but it only looked like everyone was badly walking.
 We just shuffled left and right and looked around us.